DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-03-updating-button-labels-and-success-messages.md

       src: course-details--success-message.png
 ---

-Some wording on the buttons and success messages in the service was inconsistent and didn’t match the interaction.
+Some wording on the buttons and success messages in the service was inconsistent and did not match the interaction.

 The service includes a status called ‘Published *with unpublished changes’, which is triggered when a user makes a change to: